Syllabus

 Students completing this course satisfactorily will be able to:

-3. Demonstrate knowledge of the Java API.
+3. Students who complete the course will be able to demonstrate knowledge of the Java API.

 Pick just one Textbook (they are the same)

-Intro to Java Programming (Amazon pricing varies as of 12/28/22 they had 23 used versions for $20) Brief Version (10th Edition), by Y. Daniel Liang (Author) ISBN-10: 0133592200, ISBN-13: 978-0133592207 Valor Books (Rental $45 11th edition) (You don't need access codes or companion) - Online VitalSource($40/180 days) - The bookstore is not listing online version. - You don't need access codes to buy a used version of the textbook.
+Intro to Java Programming (Amazon pricing varies as of 12/28/22 they had 23 used versions for $20) Brief Version (10th Edition), by Y. Daniel Liang (Author) ISBN-10: 0133592200, ISBN-13: 978-0133592207 Valor Books (Rental $45 11th edition) (You don't need access codes or companion) - Online VitalSource($44/180 days) - The bookstore is not listing online version. - You don't need access codes to buy a used version of the textbook.

 You may purchase the 9th Edition - it's a lot less expensive.